 Military Youth Coping with Separation

-Hear Cameron and other military teens share their thoughts and feelings about deployments.
+Listen to real kids share their thoughts and feelings about deployment

 Resources for Groups

 Special Thanks to the Following for Use of Their Material

 LTC Lemmon is the Chief of the Division of Adolescent Medicine in the Department of Pediatrics at Madigan Army Medical Center on Joint Base Lewis-McChord, WA.
 He recently returned from a one year deployment to the Diyala Province of Northeastern Iraq with the 1-14 Cavalry Squadron.
 He also served a six month tour in Afghanistan in 2003.

 Before Dr. Lemmon's deployment, he co-founded and directed the Army's Military Child and Adolescent Center of Excellence (Now the Child, Adolescent, and Family Behavioral Health Office).
 LTC Lemmon founded and runs the Military Adolescent School Based Health Initiative (MASBHI) providing school based medical home services to over 700 military adolescents within a local school system at Joint Base Lewis-McChord.
 He developed and maintains a Military Youth Deployment Support Website sponsored by the American Academy of Pediatrics and was the creator of the video Military Youth Coping with Separation: When Family Members Deploy.
 His video program has been distributed to 200,000 families and tri-service youth serving agencies across the globe.